MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 UBL includes a third phase, `G29 P3`, which fills in points on the mesh that were not probed automatically or manually.
 Note that unlike in bilinear leveling, UBL does not automatically extrapolate correction beyond the bounds of the mesh.
 If a mesh point is not defined no correction will be applied, and a missing point can affect up to 4 mesh cells.

 Issue `G29 P3` (no other parameters) to do a 'smart fill' of missing mesh points.
 This uses an extrapolation algorithm - which varies between delta and Cartesian systems - to give the unfilled mesh points reasonable initial values.
 You may need to run this more than once -- each instance of `G29 P3` will fill in one missing line of the grid.
 This allows fine tuning between `P3` steps when filling the remainder of larger grids.
-From this point, `G26` and `G29 P4` [[L][noLcd]] can be used to iteratively refine the mesh.
+From this point, `G26` and `G29 P4` can be used to iteratively refine the mesh.

 `G29 P3 Cx.xx` can be used to manually fill a value into a mesh point(s), like `M421`, if for some reason that is necessary. `G29 P3 Cx.xx Rn` will fill the nearest n points with the value x.xx; 'nearest' is referenced to the nozzle position, unless X and Y arguments are provided to override the search start point.